Estate Tax Planning Trusts: A Comprehensive Guide

 Depreciation

 Depreciation is the amount of value that a physical asset loses over time.
-From a tax standpoint, depreciation is relevant because you may be able to take a deduction for the amount of the value an asset loses over time, reducing your taxable income and saving money on your taxes.
-The concept of depreciation allows individuals in physical assets to claim a tax deduction to reflect wear and tear on those assets over time.
+From a tax standpoint, it’s important because you may be able to take a deduction for this amount, reducing your taxable income and saving money on your taxes.

 Income Stream

-Solar projects that qualify for advantaged tax treatment under the IRA typically include 15-25 year income streams tied to the energy produced by the project.
-These returns depend on the location of the project and local energy rates among other factors but typically will generate between 3-7% annually of your purchase amount.
+Solar projects typically include 20-30 year income streams tied to the energy produced by the project.
+These returns depend on the location of the project and local energy rates among other factors but typically will generate between 1-5% annually of your purchase amount.

 Qualifications & Constraints On Income Tax Write-offs